("qkumba" on HackZApple, Pouet, EXETools, and CSA2)

 Ferrie specialises in the analysis of Win32, Win64, Linux, and script malware, reverse engineering code on multiple platforms, and development of (anti-)emulators, (anti-)unpackers, and (anti-)debuggers.

-He has been a speaker at various conferences, and is the most frequent contributor ever to the Virus Bulletin journal, supplying over 100 articles in 13 years.
+He has been a speaker at various conferences.
+He is the most frequent contributor ever to the Virus Bulletin journal, supplying over 100 articles in 13 years.